bloomberg/bde-tools/doc/help.rst

 domain specific language places certain limitations on what can be integrated into the tool and leaves a lot to be desired.

-What made us choose waf over scons is that waf, which began as a fork of Scons, is `designed to be much faster than scons
+What made us choose waf over Scons is that waf, which began as a fork of Scons, is `designed to be much faster than scons
 <http://www.freehackers.org/~tnagy/bench.txt>`_.

 Why is there a copy of waf in this repository?
 ----------------------------------------------

-The ``bde-tools`` repository contains customziations that may apply to only the version of waf bundled in the repo.
+The BDE Tools repository contains customziations that may apply to only the version of waf bundled in the repo.
 Furthermore, waf is also relatively lightweight, being only about 100KB in size.